Amy Stewart Kaplan

 Amy has worked in various roles in the field throughout her career, including Practice Manager for the Southern California Center for Reproductive Medicine under the direction of Robert E. Andersen, M.D.
 Amy was also greatly involved in the development and management of the Southern California Institute for Reproductive Sciences, an IVF embryology laboratory that is currently utilized by four IVF centers in Southern California.
 She also was instrumental in the development of a donor embryo program.

 Reproductive medicine has played a significant role in Amy’s personal life as well.
 After having her son Tyler, she required the assistance of a reproductive endocrinologist to become pregnant again with her daughter Mia, who was born in 2002.
 At this time, Amy chose to leave her management position to be a stay-at-home mom.
-She didn’t stay away from the field for long, however, and she soon resumed her career as a consultant for a surrogate/egg donor agency, working closely with intended parents, surrogates, attorneys and psychologists
+She didn’t stay away from the field for long, however, and she soon resumed her career as a consultant for an egg donor agency, working closely with intended parents, attorneys and psychologists